Fourier-Mukai functors in the supported case: Uniqueness of Fourier--Mukai kernels

 \section{Uniqueness of Fourier--Mukai kernels}

 For functors satisfying $\Cc$ and with $X_1$ and $X_2$ smooth, the uniqueness of Fourier--Mukai kernels is proved via a direct computation in Section \ref{subsect:supportunique}.
 As a preliminary step, we study some basic properties of Fourier--Mukai functors in the supported setting.
+In particular, in Lemma \ref{lem:boundedcohom} we show that the Fourier--Mukai kernels have bounded cohomology.
+We also make clear that, in general, one cannot expect the kernel to have coherent cohomology.